tmfksoft/paper-docs-theme/README.md

 To test the changes, setup a [PaperDocs](https://github.com/PaperMC/PaperDocs) workspace and install your local `paper-docs-theme` project as PIP package: `pip install -e path/to/your/paper-docs-theme`.

+##### Note
+_When running the pip commands under a normal user you may encounter file permission errors.
+Try adding --user to the end of the command._